Ch. 3 Deep Water (William Douglas)

 OR

-What misadventure took place when Douglas was ten or eleven year old?
+What misadventure took place when Douglas was ten or eleven years old?

 Q. 2 Why was Douglas determined to get over his fear of water?

 Ans.
 The fear of water hunted Douglas for many years.
-Whenever he tried to enter water, the fear seized him.
+Whenever he tried to enter the water, fear seized him.
 It ruined all his joy of boating, fishing and swimming.
 That is why he was determined to get over his fear of water.

 Ans.
 Douglas learnt how to swim.
 But whenever he was alone in the pool, the signs of the old terror would return.
-He wanted to get rid from that fear.
+He wanted to get rid of that fear.
 So he went to Lake Wentworth.
 He swam there for two miles.
 Thus, he conquered his fear of water.

 Q. 5 How did Douglas finally overcome his fear of water?